-The Government has recently announced a review into the sustainability of the press.
+The Government has recently announced a review into the sustainability of the press (the Cairncross review).
 According to its summary of the review’s scope, ‘the UK has always benefited from a strong, well established and diverse press sector’, and the resultant

 robust high quality journalism is important for public debate, scrutiny, and ultimately for democratic political discourse.
 Yet the press currently faces an uncertain future.
 Print circulations have declined, with readerships moving online, and the shift from print to digital advertising has led to a loss in revenue for the press.
 The Government is determined to ensure that the UK has a vibrant, independent and plural free press, which is able to provide high quality journalism as one of the cornerstones of our public debate.